lborg019/alain.xyz/portfolio/blog/switching-between-cpp-js-rust/index.md

+> Things people tell me that they know: "full-stack JavaScript is the Future", "everyone should know C", "Rust is the best language for Systems Programming"...
+Most people hear stuff like this, and say to themselves, is that true? ~ [Haseeb Qureshi, Converge: Why Engineers Disagree About Everything (Talk)](https://softwareengineeringdaily.com/2017/02/24/convergence-with-haseeb-qureshi/)

-Migrating between C++, JavaScript and Rust today has never been easier, the skills needed between each language has never been closer.
+Migrating between C++, JavaScript and Rust today has never been easier, languages seem to be converging, recent updates to each language added features exclusive to other languages.

+- **ECMAScript 2017** now features shared memory and atomics.
+- **C++ 17** now features array destructuring, and `auto` became much more powerful.
+- **Rust** now has a TypeScript-like [Language Server](https://github.com/rust-lang-nursery/rls).

-Have open mind towards each programming language and being willing to understand and respect their differences is how the programming community will grow and evolve.
+So try to have open mind towards each programming language and being willing to understand and respect their differences, and let's break it down:

+### Table of Contents

 1. **Installation** - Get off the ground and programming immediately.